 Finally, the alignment arrives at Avebury, passing through Shephard’s Shore chambered tomb and barrows, the barrows at Bishops Cannings and Baltic Farm, the Three Barrows and tumuli at North Down, and Down Barn, the bowl barrows at Beckhampton and Fox Covert, Long Stones Longbarrow, more barows south of Penning Barn and north of the grange, the Adam and Eve stones at Beckhampton and South Street long barrow, and finally St James church, and Avebury Manor.
 The house was built on or near the site of a Benedictine cell or priory of St Georges de Boscherville.
 An abbey by the same name exists in France, near Rouen.
 The connection to Saint George is of course a strong link to the sites dedicated to Saint Michael from the mount in Cornwall, up to Avebury, George and Michael both being dragon slayers.
 St James, to whom the church near Avebury is dedicated, is also a curious link: he is the patron saint of Spain, associated with paths, in particular the many routes to the city where he is buried, Santiago de Compostela (Santiago being James the Apostle).
 St James, St George and Saint Michael may all be connected to the constellation Ophiuchus.

 It is interesting to compare the building of a chapel within Avebury’s henge to the churches and chapels on top of other important places along the alignment such as Glastonbury Tor and Burrow Mump.
 Surely some of the churches we find along the way, even the ones not on hill tops, must mark the spot of long since destroyed pre-historic landmarks, and as such it is important to consider them as significant as potentially the remains of megalithic structures, in understanding the landscape.
 This must be especially true of churches dedicated to Mary, or Roman temples dedicated to Venus for example, or other important female religious figures, who might walk in the moccasins of long gone Mother Earth deities.
 As for the figure of the Archangel Michael, who plays such an important in this neolithic landscape, perhaps he too walks along a path once trodden by a son or consort of Mother Earth, like Horus or Osiris to Isis, or Attis to Cybele, Jupiter to Juno or Venus; Zeus to Hera or Aphrodite, or Adonis to Aphrodite and Persephone, Dumuzid to Inanna / Ishtar, Shiva to Parvati.
 In this case there may be a connection to the planets Mars and Venus.
 Or perhaps some of the sites associated with the Archangel Michael were once related to those sites now dedicated to Mary as brother and sister, such as Apollo to Artemis, sun and moon.
 Like the Archangel Michael, several of these male deities are associated with hill tops, mountains and rocks, such as Attis, Jupiter and Shiva for example.
 In France and Italy, in fact, many hills are still known by variations on Jupiter’s name.
-Unlike Jupiter, however, the Archangel Michael has no gender, and he is mostly depicted as quite gentle and good-looking, like Adonis or Attis, gods of vegetation.
+Unlike Jupiter, however, the Archangel Michael has no gender, and he is mostly depicted as quite gentle, and good-looking, like Adonis or Attis, gods of vegetation linked to the seasons.